post featured image

 4. Then step your left foot back in to center, keeping your feet slightly wider than your hips to keep tension across the band.

-5. Repeat this sequence, balancing on your right leg while stepping the left foot out and back in for 40 seconds.
+5. Repeat this sequence, balancing on your right leg while stepping the left foot out and back for the timed interval.

-1. Place the resistance band on your thighs, approximately 6″ above the knees.
+1. Place the resistance band on your thighs, approximately six inches above the knees.
 Stand with your feet slightly wider than your hips to create tension across the band.

 2. Step your right foot out, stretching the band as far as you can.